suffolklibraries/sljekyll/new-suggestions/fiction/_posts/2018-02-28-new-fiction-for-march-2018.md

 ## [<cite>Panic Room</cite>, by Robert Goddard](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2154011)

-Like our other Robert Goddard books, this is already racking up the reservations!
+We always get a waiting list for any new Robert Goddard book.
+This is no exception.

 > "High on a Cornish cliff sits a vast uninhabited mansion.
 Uninhabited except for Blake, a young woman of dubious background, secretive and alone, currently acting as housesitter.
 The house has a panic room.
 Cunningly concealed, steel lined, impregnable - and apparently closed from within.
 Even Blake doesn't know it's there.
 She's too busy being on the run from life, from a story she thinks she's escaped.